 The normative consideration takes us back to Berlin’s argument that there is something absurd—something normatively absurd—about conceiving of freedom of speech as an ideal you could enjoy by getting yourself to want to say only those things that others allow you to say.
 For just as that result seems absurd, so it seems absurd to think that you could get to enjoy freedom of speech by making yourself charming enough to induce those with a power of interference to permit you to say what you like in the relevant range of speech options.

 We might admit that despite being a beta you can manage on a particular occasion, thanks to your efforts at cajoling and seducing the alphas, to have your say.
-But we could hardly hold that in such a case that you enjoy freedom of speech as a normatively important type of freedom.
+But we could hardly hold in such a case that you enjoy freedom of speech as a normatively important type of freedom.
 You may be clever enough or charming enough to be generally able to keep the alphas sweet and to get them to indulge your desire to say what you think.
 But this is hardly a capacity that we could represent as an important form of freedom.

 The open-doors image of freedom that Berlin embraces, and the unhindered-speech ideal that it supports, might suggest that you have a freedom worth celebrating.
 But the fact that all of your speech options are open doors does not rule out the presence of doorkeepers with the power, should they wish, to deny you passage.
 And so, you could enjoy the highest level of freedom in this sense, yet be required to live on your wit and your wiles, striving to keep the doorkeepers sweet and indulgent.